CTE TEKS Review

 CTE TEKS Review Work Groups

-The SBOE's process calls for multiple, separate work groups.
-Nominations to serve on TEKS review work groups will be made throughout the review process.
+The SBOE's process called for multiple, separate work groups.
+Nominations to serve on TEKS review work groups were made throughout the review process.
 The following list includes individuals appointed by the SBOE to serve on the CTE TEKS Review work groups.

 2021 CTE TEKS Review Work Groups